How We Eat Real, Organic Food Without Trader Joe’s, Whole Foods, & Costco

-Our raw milk dairy was a pleasant 30-minute drive away, and a nearly year-round farmer’s market in Texas provides variety like you wouldn’t believe (unless, of course, you’re already shopping at a farmer’s market in the South).
+Our raw milk dairy was a pleasant 30-minute drive away, and a nearly year-round farmer’s market in Texas provided variety like you wouldn’t believe.

 Man, I had it easy!

 I live in Zone 3.
-(Translation: My annual “average high temperature” is 48.4° F.) I also live 3.5 hours from the nearest metropolis with TJ’s, Whole Foods, and Costco.
+(Translation: My annual “average high temperature” is 48.4° F.) I also live 3.5 hours from the nearest metropolis where I could shop at Trader Joe’s, Whole Foods, and Costco.

 Almost year-round farmer’s markets are not a thing anymore.
 And I have to make due with what I can find locally, order online, or grow myself.